-- 1. (a) If t expresses time in seconds, what is the period of the signal f(t) = frac(400t)? (recall frac means fractional part) - (b) For this signal it is true that f(t + 0.01) = f(t) for all t.
-Explain whether this means its period must then be 0.01 sec. - (c) What is the period, and frequency, of the signal $\sin(400t)$? - (d) Compare the frequency ratio 3:2 to that given by 7 equal-tempered semitones, and express their difference both as a percentage error (e.g. 999 Hz is 0.1% flat relative to 1000 Hz), and in cents.
-[Hint: divide the two ratios to give a ratio very close to 1, work with this] - 2.
-Given the modern A4 of 440 Hz, compute the frequencies of the following notes using equal-tempered tuning (give them to 3 significant digits): F6 (the soprano top F in Mozart's The Magic Flute), C4 (careful-is this below or above A4?), the famous low Eb1 that opens Wagner's Ring Cycle. - 3.
-Find which (equal-tempered, modern) note names the following frequencies are nearest, and express how out of tune they are from these notes, in cents. - (a) Handel's 'A4' tuning fork from 18th century which still survives and is tuned to 422.5 Hz (no, it didn't drift). - (b) The 'interference' hum you might hear at 50 Hz due to an electrical system, in Europe (in the US it's 60 Hz). - 4.
+- 1. (a) If t expresses time in seconds, what is the period of the signal f(t) = frac(200t)? (recall frac means fractional part) - (b) For this signal it is true that f(t + 0.01) = f(t) for all t.
+Explain whether this means its period must then be 0.01 sec. - (c) What is the period, and frequency, of the signal $\sin(200t)$? - (d) Compare the frequency ratio 3:2 to that given by 7 equal-tempered semitones, and express their difference both as a percentage error (e.g. 999 Hz is 0.1% flat relative to 1000 Hz), and in cents.
+[Hint: divide the two ratios to give a ratio very close to 1, work with this] - Given the modern A4 of 440 Hz, compute the frequencies of the following notes using equal-tempered tuning (give them to 3 significant digits): F6 (the soprano top F in Mozart's The Magic Flute), C4 (careful-is this above or below A4?), the famous low E♭1 that opens Wagner's Ring Cycle. - 3.
+Find which (equal-tempered, modern) note names the following frequencies are nearest, and express how out of tune they are from these notes, in cents. - (a) Handel's 'A4' tuning fork from 18th century which still survives and is tuned to 422.5 Hz (no, it didn't drift). - (b) The 'interference' hum you might hear at 120 Hz due to an electrical system. - 4.
 Download Mystery Sound 1 from the HW page. - (a) Find the two main component frequencies as accurately as you can using audacity.
 [Hint: Analyse → Plot Spectrum, make it fill the screen, use the Log scale, and choose the longest transform length 16384. audacity suggests note names ... but you have no idea how far off they are]. - (b) Express them as notes in the equal-tempered system with tuning errors from these notes in cents. - (c) Compute their frequency ratio, and convert it to a musical interval.
-The ratio is close to one involving small integers-which ones? - (d) BONUS: Do some detective work and explain what this (becoming less) familiar sound is, and why it is not as familiar as usual... - 5.
+The ratio is close to one involving small integers-which ones? - (d) BONUS: What is this sound?
+Has it been altered in any way?... - 5.
 Five functions, which we can interpret as pressure vs time, are given below either as a graph or a formula.
 State which (and there may be none, or more than one) of them are... - (a) Decreasing in amplitude and in frequency - (b) Getting louder but at constant pitch (ignore any subtle pitch-loudness perception issues for now!) - (c) Increasing in pitch but not in amplitude - (d) Decreasing amplitude but at constant frequency